Property Ownership Choices

 The second common form of legal ownership where two (or more) people own property together is Tenants in Common.
 Quite simply, this form of ownership allows for property to be owned in distinct shares.
 Most commonly as tenants in common in equal shares.
 Significantly, the rule of survivorship does not apply and as a consequence what happens to your share of the property on your death depends entirely on what you state in your Will.

-When a property is owned as Tenants in Common, often a couple will leave a Life Interest in their share of the property to their spouse or partner in their Will, with their share then going to their children after the death of the survivor.
-The Executor(s) will be instructed to allow your spouse or partner to live in the property for the remainder of his or her lifetime, with certain conditions around looking after the property and covering all the outgoings.
-Upon their death, the property is sold and the estate’s half share is distributed to their residual beneficiaries as stated in their Will.
+When a property is owned as Tenants in Common, often a couple will leave a Life Interest in their share of the property to their spouse or partner in their Will, with their share then going to their chosen beneficiaries, often their children, after the death of the survivor.
 This has the benefit of safeguarding your half share of the asset for your intended beneficiaries.
 In the case of an application by the survivor for a Residential Care Subsidy, under the current policy, only the income from a life interest asset is assessed.

 Another option is to allow a spouse or partner to have the right to live in the property for life or until they enter into a new relationship, whichever happens earlier, with the estate’s share then to be paid out and distributed to the residue beneficiaries, normally the deceased partner’s children.
 This is useful in the event of a second marriage or whenever a partner has children from a previous relationship, to ensure that they are providing for them in their Will as required by the Family Protection Act 1955.